EAGLE-BPN/eagle-wiki/README.md

 =====

 The Python scripts import the EAGLE data into the [EAGLE Wikibase wiki](http://www.eagle-network.eu/wiki/index.php/).
-Import scripts have benn developed for the following datasets:
+Import scripts have been developed for the following datasets:
 * IRT
 * Hispania Epigrafica
 * Ubi Erat Lupa